Staples says U.S. regulators' complaint against merger is 'misguided'

-WASHINGTON (Reuters) - Staples Inc (SPLS.O) accused federal regulators of applying antitrust laws in a “misguided” way to try to block its $6.3 billion merger with smaller office supply retailer Office Depot Inc (ODP.O).
+WASHINGTON (Reuters) - Staples Inc accused federal regulators of applying antitrust laws in a “misguided” way to try to block its $6.3 billion merger with smaller office supply retailer Office Depot Inc.

 The Federal Trade Commission used “selective documentation” to show that the merger partners were the only companies competing for large, national customers, Staples said in a court filing late Tuesday.